-Contract activity was guite strong in January and February of 2020 with January marking the highest month of January contracts in the past three years, and the same in February.
-These strong early months of 2020 contract activity helped to offset what were then slower months of contract activity in March and April.
-In can increase, with inventory levels declining if the median "days on market" is also declining, which is definitely the case in our local market.
+Buyers were out in full force this summer!
+After a slower start to the year, buyers (and sellers) signed a surprisingly high number of contracts in summer 2020 in Harrisonburg and Rockingham County!
+In the first five months of last year (2019) there were 612 signed contracts compared to only 579 contracts in the first months can increase, with inventory levels declining if the median "days on market" is also declining, which is definitely the case in our local market.
 So, plenty (maybe, maybe not) homes are being listed for sale, but they are then going under contract quickly, which keeps inventory levels low but the pace of home sales high.

 Over the past several years, inventory levels have dipped lower and lower and lower.
 This has not, though, been accompanied by a decline in the pace of home sales.
 So -- if just as many (or more) buyers are buying, how are they doing it if inventory levels are so low?
 They're doing it with speed.
-The pace of home sales for sale has actually risen by 14% over the past year.
-I was hopeful that we would start to see inventory levels rise as we get progressed through Spring this year -- but COVID-19 seems to be causing some sellers to wait to list their homes for sale.
+The pace of home sales for sale has declined by a more modest 9% over the past year.
+I was hopeful that we would start to see inventory levels rise as we get progressed through summer of this year -- but as soon as more sellers have decided to list their homes for sale, buyers are then turning around and buying them.